deobald/vipassana-for-hackers/vipassana-for-hackers.md

 ## 1. Meditation is a thing

+For the purposes of this document, understand "meditation" to mean a single point of awareness with unwavering focus.
+"Unwavering focus" means that we can hold sustained attention on this single point (whatever it may be) without getting distracted by thoughts of our taxes, what's for lunch, or that really persistent itch on our ear.

 What I mean by this is that mental exercises exist which can take consciousness beyond "flow", "calm", or "elated" states of mind caused by activities one might describe as "meditative" rather than "meditation".
 Biochemical responses to hallucinogens fall on the same side of the spectrum, though they may appear momentarily insightful.

 I have drawn my personal spectrum for sample activities below.